chrissarmstrong/seeking-manifold/content/Running Thoughts/drafts/Evaluating Representations from Self-Supervised Systems.md

 [^3]: There's also a question about whether information into the system is in any way conditional on the outputs of the system.
 In other words, is there a feedback loop between the output of the system and what it receives back?
 Here I'm assuming there is no feedback; but if there is, it begins looking like a reinforcement learning problem.

+[^4]: All of this has informed my thinking about [[CIFAR for Video|a CIFAR dataset for video]].

-[^4]: The text interface is, of course, also at the heart of the Turing Test (with all its issues as a measure of intelligence).
+[^5]: The text interface is, of course, also at the heart of the Turing Test (with all its issues as a measure of intelligence).